naiquevin/attercop/README.md

 ## Spider config

-List of the keys that can be specified in the spider config
+List of the keys that can be specified in the spider config:

 * **:name** `required` `string`